domu904/katanspec/README.md

 This will be used to bootstrap .net solutions and give you access to a powerful programming language called ruby

 - install ruby via chocolatey by running: `cinst ruby`
-- install ruby devkit via chocolatey by running (gives you the ability to natively compile gems): `cinst ruby.devkit`
+- install ruby devkit (gives you the ability to natively compile gems) via chocolatey by running: `cinst ruby.devkit`

 Be sure to add it to your PATH, ruby is used for rake (build automation), warmup (solution/project generation) and nokogiri (xml file/csproj manipulation)